ayoung5555/MP_MyWebsite/README.md

 ## Using GitHub Pages
-1. Create a [GitHub](https://github.com/signup?ref_cta=Sign+up&ref_loc=header+logged+out&ref_page=%2F%3Cuser-name%3E%2F%3Crepo-name%3E&source=header-repo&source_repo=ayoung5555%2Fayoung5555.github.io) account if you don't already have one.
+1. Create a [GitHub](https://github.com/signup) account if you don't already have one.

 	- Make your username close to your real name: your username is the start of your website URL

-2. If you are *not* familiar with creating a repo from the command line or your IDE, skip to step 3.
+2. If you are *not* familiar with creating a repo from the command line or your IDE, skip to step 3 (If you don't know what this is, still skip to step 3).

-	- If you *are*, feel free to create and push a public repo called `<username>/github.io`.
+	- If you *are* comfortable with this, feel free to create and push a public repo called `<username>/github.io`.
 If you do this successfully, your website should be live on `https://<username>.github.io` within 20-30 seconds.
-(You can choose private only if you have GitHub Pro)
+(You can choose private if you have GitHub Pro, otherwise it won't work)

 3. In the top right hand corner, click the `+` icon and the 'New Repository' link